 They protect the panels from the elements, as well as holding them in place in order to maximise efficiency and therefore energy output.

-These are much less common than solar panels situated on the roof, for reasons of space and aesthetics.
+These are much less common than rooftop solar panels, for reasons of aesthetics and space.

 They can be more expensive and difficult to set up, but there are some advantages to installing a ground mounted system.